STAFF & FACULTY

 MS, BS, CPCS, CCC (CCSM)

-Dean, School of Midwifery
+Dean of Operations and Development, School of Midwifery

 Tara Dalles is a native Floridian passionate about coaching and supporting others to become the best versions of themselves.
 After receiving a Master’s degree in Health Service Administration from the University of Central Florida, she was able to use this passion at a local hospital system for 8 years where she refined her operational and regulatory skill set.